 Further information go to Facebook.

-Here is the link to the Draft Test rules are available to download here.
+The Draft Test rules are available to download here.

 The welfare of dogs is paramount at all times.